react-theming/create-material-ui-app/README.md

 ## Notes about this boilerplate

 Create Material-UI App is built on top of [Create React App](https://github.com/facebook/create-react-app), which means all features that create-react-app supports are available.
-You can reproduce these steps to create everything from scratch or choose some of them to add needed tools to your existing project:

-- `create-react-app` to create a project base
-- `getstorybook` to add a storybook to your CRA project
-- `yarn add --dev storybook-addon-material-ui@next` to add material-ui addon
-- `yarn add @material-ui/core` - install material-ui v1.xx
-- add `import 'storybook-addon-material-ui/register'` to `.storybook/addons.js`
-- add `import { muiTheme } from 'storybook-addon-material-ui';` to `src/stories/index.js`
-- add `.addDecorator(muiTheme())` to `src/stories/index.js`

 We recommend sticking with this boilerplate for new projects since we trying to keep here the newest stable configuration.